Mehdiazarafza/Hybrid-reasoning/Evaulation/Common-sense.md

 4- Stopping Preparation: The statement "Be prepared to stop if necessary" doesn't provide specific guidance on how drivers can prepare for emergencies in heavy rain and fog.
 Drivers should maintain a safe following distance, increase braking distance, and be ready to react quickly if necessary.

+5- Insufficient Wiping and Defrosting Guidance: The statement "To improve visibility, make sure your windshield wipers are working effectively to clear the precipitation" is a general reminder, but it doesn't provide specific guidance on how to adjust wiper speed and frequency based on rain intensity.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Answer from LLM: